 What impressed me greatly was how immaculately clean the Rentastan was.

 All the basics were included, and little touches like a heated towel rail and a small bathtub were there too.
 In fact, it may have been a small bathtub, but both of us drew a nice hot bubble bath and used it every evening, and the water temperature was perfect.

 There was a corner mini supermarket right diagonally opposite, so here we were able to grab supplies like milk and snacks.

 After popping our bags inside, we headed down to the local market nearby, where we happily selected our own fresh fruits, vegetables, herbs, coffee and other cooking items we needed.
-Now this is the first time that not speaking Serbian became a bit of a worry.
+Now, this is the first time that not speaking Serbian became a bit of a worry.
 It was when I had to ask ‘how much’ that things became interesting, but I found each person just pulled the money out of their pocket to show me what to give.
-I was never ripped off, as I can read how much a Kg things are on the signs, and also read the scales.
+I was never ripped off, as I can read the Kg of all the things on the signs, and also read the scales.

 Those that know me, also know that I prefer to mix with the locals, and love living a life that blends in with those who also share living here as their home city.